 If one day I should be fortunate-enough to own a Groenendael, I will call him Odin.
 Norse god of wisdom and death and war and poetry and some other excellent stuff.
 He is head god.
 The All Father.
 Now look at this dog and tell me that there is another dog better suited to that name.
-I think you will find that the answer is no, that there is no dog better suited to such a noble-yet-bad-ass name, just like there is no company better suited to your concrete needs than concrete contractors Hamilton.
+I think you will find that the answer is no, that there is no dog better suited to such a noble-yet-bad-ass name.
 I think they are one of the most beautiful dogs I’ve ever seen.
 They look so proud and beautiful.
 I just want to brush them and stroke their coats and tell them they’re good.

 Unlike a corgi, for the most part, this is a dog I can imagine taking on long walks across misty moors or in a twilit forest or over rolling hills in the morning.
 There’s this park close to where I lived for a little while in England, and it’s got a path running through it and there’s a river running along one side of it, and I sometimes fantasize about taking my beautiful Odin for calming walks through that park, and I wouldn’t be afraid, because he would be there with me, strong and loyal and imposing.